eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to assign a class tag to a specific student, providing the student's ID and the tag name.
-2. Tuto assigns the tag to the student and shows a success message confirming the assignment.
+2. Tuto assigns the tag to the student.
+3. Tuto shows a success message confirming the assignment.

     Use case ends.